geza-pycom/pycom-documentation/content/firmwareapi/pycom/network/coap.md

 Returns with the resource defined by `uri` argument.

 * `uri` is the full path of the resource to be returned.

-#### Coap.read(timeout=0)

-Must be called peridically to process any incoming CoAp packets.

-* `timeout` is a timeout value in milliseconds.
-If not set or value 0 is passed the call will be blocked forever or until a new CoAp packet arrives on the CoAp Server (if any) or on the already registered CoAp Client Sessions (if any).
-If the value is given it returns after the defined timeout or when a new CoAp packet arrives to the CoAp Server (if any) or to the already registered CoAp Client Sessions (if any).

-{{% hint style="info" %}}
-Coap.read() is only aware of the CoAp Client Sessions created before the actual Coap.read() is called.
-If the `timeout` is not specified or 0, it is not safe to create additional CoAp Client Sessions after the first call to Coap.read() as it may happen that no CoAp packets arrives to the CoAp Server or to the already created CoAp Client Sessions thus the newly created CoAp Client Session will not be served as the current Coap.read() will never return.
-{{% /hint %}}

 #### Coap.register_response_handler(callback)